joecoker/oct18-makers-knowledge-base/Databases/SQL.md

 This can be done with the use of the SQL TRUNCATE and CASCADE commands.
 CASCADE will TRUNCATE all the tables linked to the table you mention.

+You will also need to restart the numbering of the id numbers with RESTART IDENTITY, as otherwise, SQL will continue from the last id number, even if you have deleted all the records.

 For example:

 ```ruby